 Nowadays it sure seems to me like the Sapphire Reserve is more popular than the Sapphire Preferred, though in this post I wanted to look at eight reasons you might want to consider the Sapphire Preferred.
-I’m not suggesting one is better than the other, but rather am just encouraging some thought on the topic, especially in light of the card’s welcome bonus having just been upped recently, as the cards no longer have the same bonuses.
+This is especially true in light of the card’s welcome bonus having just been upped recently, as the cards no longer have the same bonuses.

 In no particular order, here are eight reasons to consider the Sapphire Preferred over the Sapphire Reserve:

 Previously the two cards had similar welcome bonuses, while one is now better than the other.
 The Sapphire Reserve offers a welcome bonus of 50,000 Ultimate Rewards points after spending $4,000 within three months, while the Sapphire Preferred offers a welcome bonus of 60,000 Ultimate Rewards points after spending $4,000 within three months.

 So you might as well pick up the Sapphire Preferred for the better bonus, especially since you can eventually product change it to the Sapphire Reserve (as I’ll discuss below).

 If you’re just getting started in the Ultimate Rewards ecosystem, starting out with the Sapphire Preferred is a great option.
 The card has a much lower annual fee, so this is a way to get started with Ultimate Rewards without having to pay a large annual fee.

 After a year you should be able to upgrade to the Sapphire Reserve if you decide that’s a better option for you, and your points would fully transfer to the card.
 So you might as well start with the lower cost option and go from there.